Our easy lasagna recipe made with layers of ricotta, rich ragù and smooth béchamel is the ultimate comfort food and perfect for entertaining.

 Tip: prepare all the ingredients ahead so everything is to hand as you cook.

 - Heat oil in a saucepan and add diced ingredients.
 Sauté till softened but not browned.
-Add garlic and cook for another minute.

 - Add ground beef, cook till the meat is browned stirring occasionally breaking up any clumps.

-- Add the tomato sauce, oregano, salt and pepper.
+- Add the tomato sauce, salt and pepper.
 Stir and reduce heat to lowest setting, cover and cook for 30 minutes.
 Taste for seasoning.
 Tear basil leaves and stir into the sauce, cover and set aside till ready to use.

 - In a medium bowl, whisk together ricotta, grated mozzarella and parmesan, cover and set aside.
 Stir in a tiny bit of milk if mixture is too dense.